"It is only one who is thoroughly acquainted with the evils of war that can thoroughly understand the profitable way of carrying it on.

 - Gandalf tends to act like this in The Lord of the Rings.

 - Admiral Speer is this in The Hunt for Red October.

 - The Art of War is basically a manual of how to be this trope.

-- It might be fair to say that Robb and Eddard are more tacticians than strategists - they are better battle commanders than Tywin, and would likely come out on top in a simple military campaign.
-But Tywin dances rings around them when it comes to grand, continent-wide "foreign" policy and macro-strategy.
-Which is why he beats them both in the end.
+- It might be fair to say that Robb is a great tactician - he's a better battle commander than Tywin, and would likely come out on top in a simple military campaign.
+But Tywin dances rings around him when it comes to grand, continent-wide "foreign" policy and macro-strategy.
+Which is why he beats him both in the end.